HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   <figcaption>{{ figure_link(caption="Most prevalent `Permission-Policy` headers", sheets_gid="180881517", sql_file="pp_header_prevalence.sql") }}</figcaption>
 </figure>

-When looking at the top 10 used `Permissions-Policy` values, we find that less developers now use the header to opt out of Google's [Federated Learning of Cohorts (FLoC)](https://privacysandbox.com/intl/en_us/proposals/floc/), with only 11.5% of `Permissions-Policy` headers contain the `interest-cohort=()` value.
+When looking at the top 10 used `Permissions-Policy` values, we find that less developers now use the header to opt out of Google's <a hreflang="en" href="https://privacysandbox.com/intl/en_us/proposals/floc/">Federated Learning of Cohorts (FLoC)</a>, with only 11.5% of `Permissions-Policy` headers contain the `interest-cohort=()` value.
 We also see that a value to opt out of many features at once became a popular value with 10% of `Permissions-Policy` headers containing this value on mobile.
 We did not observe a direct cause of this change.

 All other observed values in the top 10 are aimed at restricting the permissions of the web page and embedded content.
 The Permissions Policy is open by default, which means that in order to restrict the use of a feature, it has to explicitly be mentioned in the header.
 Like last year, 0.27% of `Permissions-Policy` headers on desktop set the `*` wildcard value, thereby explicitly granting all permissions to the page and embedded content that does not define a stricter policy in the `allow` attribute.
 On mobile, we do not find the wildcard value at all.